SimeonHristov99/DL_24-25/README.md

 - It forms **50%** of the final grade.
 - If I'm available to tune in for the final, I'll be asking questions (some will be in an interview style) regarding the topics I've covered.
 - Example questions:
-  - Tell me everything you know about boosting?
+  - Tell me everything you know about Transformers?
-  - How can we deal with missing values?
+  - How can we deal with a model that is overfit?
   - What's an important step to do when splitting data for a classification problem?
 - The complexity of the questions will be inversely proportional to the number of submitted "For Home" weeks.
 More submissions => easier questions (from my side).
   - I'll ask no questions if all "For Home" weeks are submitted.